top of page

 Build Quality

-The lens is really well built, with great weather sealing.
-I have take it out in heavy rain and snow with no issues at all.
+The lens is really Generally well built, with great weather sealing.
+I have taken it out in heavy rain and snow with no issues at all.
 It has some nice controls too, including a declickable aperture ring, two custom buttons, a focus limiter and AF on/off switch.
 The hood is nice and big, with a rubberized front ring and a locking button.
 I don't think you could ask for much more given its price and weight.

 Image Quality